sunesimonsen/unexpected-presentation/content/presentation.md

 #### Almost anything is possible

-Create plugins that extends unexpected with new types, assertions and styles.
+Create plugins that extends unexpected with new types, assertions, styles and themes.

 ===